csesoc/constitution/CONSTITUTION.rst

 Presiding member
 ---------------

-    Copied from section 30 of the Model Constitution, with slight modifications to be specific to CSESoc.

 #.
 One of the Co-Presidents is to preside as chairperson at each general meeting of CSESoc.
 Where they cannot decide who should be the chairperson, the Treasurer shall be the chairperson of that general meeting.

    #.
 Should neither Co-President be able to preside as chairperson, they shall nominate another member of CSESoc to be preside as chairperson.